SivanMehta/tongue-twisters/README.md

 The boring tour guide, who is locally notable for his propensity to lend street rocks to beer connoisseurs, has severely understated the gravity of the situation.
 With its profound physiological *and* behavioral effects (much like a few of the hormones that ramp up natural production during puberty), the black market for meth poses a deceptively nefarious, and potentially obstructive, issue for the French Prestident’s landmark domestic policy, which was particularly locally focused.

 > The monotone chaperone, known to loan cobblestone to fellow cicerone, has under-blown the tone.
-With a hormone (testosterone and/or progesterone) prone to dethrone the whole Macron’s Francophile touchstone, unbeknown methadone is to bemoan, or even postpone, the relatively homegrown milestone keystone.
+With a hormone (testosterone and/or progesterone) prone to dethrone the whole Macron’s Francophone touchstone, unbeknown methadone is to bemoan, or even postpone, the relatively homegrown milestone keystone.

 ---